jmalmin/slatefire-infinity-docs/Installs/Installs.md

 **Folder Setup**

- 1. Master server will need folders setup for app
+ 1. Master server will need folders setup for applications and local repository.

 **SSH**